getodk/docs/docs/collect-offline-maps.rst

 .. _transferring-offline-tiles-manually:

-Manually transferring MBTiles files
+Manually importing MBTiles files
 -------------------------------------

 Prior to ODK Collect v2024.2, MBTiles files had to be manually transferred to Collect's layers directory.
 This can still be done and may be a useful strategy when preparing multiple devices at once.

 Place the MBTiles files in the :file:`layers` subdirectory of :ref:`the Collect directory <collect-directory>`, and ensure their filenames end in `.mbtiles`.
-You can do this by first downloading the files to the device and then moving them using the Files application (see `the Play Store <https://play.google.com/store/apps/details?id=com.marc.files>_`.
+You can do this by first downloading the files to the device and then moving them using the Files application (see `the Play Store <https://play.google.com/store/apps/details?id=com.marc.files>`_.
 Alternatively, you can connect the device to a computer and transfer the file(s) `via USB <https://support.google.com/android/answer/9064445?hl=en>`_ or using :doc:`adb <collect-adb>`.

 .. note::